Ahmed Alaaeldin: Personal

-Ahmed Alaaeldin arrived in Qatar when he was 10 years old.
+Alaaeldin arrived in Qatar when he was 10 years old.
 His father, an Egyptian civil engineer, brought his family to Qatar in 2003.

 Club career

 Alaaeldin began his professional career with Al-Rayyan SC in 2010.
 In July 2017, he joined Al-Gharafa SC.
 He scored in the 2011 AFC Champions League game against Emirates Club.

 International career

-Ahmed Alaaeldin has played for the Qatar Olympic football team in the GGC U23 tournament in August 2011.
-Ahmed was also at the 2016 AFC U-23 Championship and was the top goal scorer with 6 goals during the competition.
+Alaaeldin has played for the Qatar Olympic football team in the GGC U23 tournament in August 2011.
+He was also at the 2016 AFC U-23 Championship and was the top goal scorer with 6 goals during the competition.